Mother: teachers manipulated child to change gender identity

 The teachers were placed on administrative leave in November.
 They had attended the conference on their own time, but the district said, “many of the comments and themes stated in the article are alarming, concerning, disappointing” and didn’t reflect their policies.

-The district hired a law firm to investigate and the UBU club was suspended.
+The district hired a law firm to investigate, which is ongoing, and the UBU club was suspended.

+Konen was applauded when she blasted school board members at a meeting in December, saying the teachers took away her ability to parent.

 Superintendent Eric Tarallo said the legal claim would be addressed in the judicial system and personnel policies prevented him from revealing if the teachers were back at school.
-He said the investigation was ongoing and the district was reviewing and updating policies on student clubs.
+He said the district was reviewing and updating policies on student clubs.

 It criticized the group bringing the lawsuit, which it noted is using the case to raise money for its cause.